Next Talk: Clean Code is Sexy Again: Making Your Vue Project AI Ready

 Where to put them:

 Skills vs CLAUDE.md.
-Think of skills as modular chunks of a CLAUDE.md file.
-Instead of Claude reviewing a massive document every time, skills let Claude access specific expertise only when needed.
-This improves context efficiency while maintaining automatic behavior.
+Skills are modular chunks of a CLAUDE.md file.
+Instead of reviewing a massive document on every task, Claude loads specific skill instructions only when the task matches.
+Better context efficiency, same automatic behavior.

 1. Memory (CLAUDE.md) — Establish project context and conventions that Claude always knows